maoow/libft/README.md

     returns a pointer to the last occurrence of the character c in the string s.

 ## char *ft_strrealloc(char *str, int size);
+    Allocates and returns a “fresh” string wich is a copy of str with size more allocated space.

 ## char *ft_strstr(const char *big, const char *little);
     locates the first occurrence of the null-terminated string little in the null-terminated string big.